Articles | August 8, 2019

 - High performance

-- Number of software engineers
+- Number of software engineers on the market

 - Business culture